tiffanymonroe/wdi-remote-gizmo/unit_1/w03d01/homework/README.md

         - `exercise()` - decrement weight
         - `age()` - increment age, increment weight, decrement mood, increment bank account by 10 (birthday money)
         - `buyPet(pet)` - push the pet object onto the `pets` array, increment mood by 10, decrement bankAccount by the value of the pet (hint: getPrice())

+1. Create an instance of Person called "Jill" and set add all the details that need to be added to make a "complete" Person.
+Run the methods to ensure that everything works.

     **Commit 4** <br>
     <hr>